CosmicHorrorDev/subwinder/README.md

     * If something will fail, try to detect it and raise an `Exception` as early as possible
     * Automatically retry requests using an exponential back-off to deal with rate-limiting
 * Small footprint
-    * No external dependencies are used currently
+    * No external dependencies are required

 ### Caveats from using `subwinder`

 * Python 3.7+ is required (at this point 3.7 is already several years old)
 * Not all values from the API are exposed: however, I'm flexible on this so if you have a use for one of the missing values then please bring it up in [an issue](https://github.com/LovecraftianHorror/subwinder/issues)!
 * Currently only English is supported for the internal API.
 You can still search for subtitles in other languages, but the media names and long language names will all be in English.
 This will be worked on after the API is in a more stable state

+### License

+`subwinder` is licensed under AGPL v3 which should be included with the library.
+If not then you can find an online copy [here](https://www.gnu.org/licenses/agpl-3.0.en.html).